Patching isn't optional: the clock starts ticking from the very first minute

 3. Mobile Access for Customers and Agents

-4. Definitive Problem Solving and Proactive Management
+4. Definitive Problem Resolution and Proactive Management

 5. Key Metrics for Continuous Improvement

-It is a true helpdesk software and an efficient ticket management system for technical support that is part of a much more powerful IT service management suite.
+It is a true helpdesk software solution and an efficient ticket management system for technical support that is part of a much more powerful IT service management suite.